mihaelasandrea/second-chance-web/README.md

 me in the right direction for fixing the confirmation password functionality.

 ## Mentor
-Special thanks to my mentor Dick Vlaanderen for his continuous helpful feedback, support and valuable guidance with UX experience.
+Special thanks to my mentor Dick Vlaanderen for his helpful feedback, support and valuable guidance with UX experience.
+And a huge thank you for helping me out fixing the dialog modal issue for deleting the ads.
+It was brilliant to see all the steps he followed looking for hints to solve the problem.
+Happy to have learned so much from him in such a short time.

 ## Slack Comunity
 For the encouragement and the wonderful source of information that represents.

 ## My Family
 For giving me the time and space to be able to put all my energy and resources into this learning journey.

-## Other
-Address, email address and telephone number in the footer section are fictive.